dacr/primes-scalatra-app/README.md

 # primesui #

-Primesui is high performance web application which let you play with primes number.
+Primesui is a high performance web application which let you play with primes number.
-It can be deployed on any kind of application servers hosted on physical servers, on docker containers, on amazon web services, on openshift, ...
+It can be deployed on any kind of application servers hosted on physical or virtual servers, on docker containers, on amazon web services, on openshift, ...

 With caching enabled you can reach thousands of simultaneous users, and thousands